nsnam/ns-3-dev-git/src/nix-vector-routing/doc/nix-vector-routing.rst

 nix-vector and transmits the packet through the corresponding net-device.
 This continues until the packet reaches the destination.

+NixVectorRouting bases its routing decisions on the nodes addresses, and it does **not** check that the nodes are in the proper subnets.
+In other terms, using NixVectorRouting you could have an (apparently) working network that violates every good practice in IP address assignments.

 Scope and Limitations
 =====================